“By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.” – Genesis 2:2 NIV

 We live in a performance driven society.
 Work is measured by the number of tasks we complete each day and the amount of time and resources we pour into them.
 As believers, we must remember that our work must be fruitful and not busy.
 Our ability to work comes from God’s grace, not grit.

-A few months ago I was frustrated.
+A few months ago I was struggling.
 By all of society’s standards, I was not being productive while working.
 I would write jam-packed daily to-do lists and only accomplish one or two items.
 Every day felt like a failure.
 I prayed about how I felt and in the following days, God revealed to me three principles about work.
 They were so eye opening that I had to share them with you.

 When we work, we must: